Sell Your eBooks in a Snap

 - Free download links issued via the Updates function in your Seller Admin cannot issue Stamped files;

-- New!
-Links issued manually via the Send free download link function in your Seller Admin now can issue a Stamped file.
+- Links you issue manually via the Send free download link function in your Seller Admin can issue a Stamped file.

 NOTE: Although we have tested it with many various kinds of PDFs, there may still be certain PDFs that could have problems with Stamping.
 We recommend that you enable it for only one of your products first, then use Send free download link to send yourself a link to see how your PDF is coming out.
 If you are happy with the results, then you can enable it for your other PDFs.

-While adding or editing your product, enable Send transaction data to a URL, and then in the Payment Variable Information URL field, enter this (all on one long line):
+While adding or editing your product, enable Custom/Third-Party Integration, and then in the Product Notification URL field, enter this URL (all on one long line):